Tag Archives: Tools

 Tools – Bulk Import function

 Data entry and getting RB populated is a time-consuming task.
 One of those long drawn-out processes is entering firms, contacts, and resources from scratch.
-If you have existing client and reporter/resource information, don’t re-key it into RB; instead export it to Microsoft Excel spreadsheets from your application, then import it into RB.
+If you have existing client and reporter/resource information, don’t re-key these entities into RB; instead export it to Microsoft Excel spreadsheets from your application, then import it into RB.

 RB offers 3 import options: